AICatgirls/aichatgirls/README.md

 4. Create a file named `.env` in notepad and write one line with your bot's discord token in the format `TOKEN='your-token-here'`
 5. Install oobabooga's [text-generation-webui](https://github.com/oobabooga/text-generation-webui).
 Make sure to add `--api` to the CMD_FLAGS.txt file.

-I more or less use the Vicuna template for this chatbot.
-TheBloke/Wizard-Vicuna-13B-Uncensored-SuperHOT-8K-fp16 seems to work pretty well.
+Text-generation-webui should automatically set the template for your model when you load it.
+I use TheBloke/Wizard-Vicuna-13B-Uncensored-SuperHOT-8K-fp16 though I'm sure there are better models available these days.

 ##  Character cards
 Right now you have to rename your TavernAI character card to character.webp and place it into your aichatgirls folder.
 If you're using character cards I would love to have your feedback!